Berberine and weight loss: myth?

 • “Berberine, a natural plant product, activates AMP-activated protein kinase with beneficial metabolic effects in diabetic and insulin-resistant states” (First study demonstrating that berberine activates the metabolic enzyme AMPK, improving insulin sensitivity and energy metabolism in insulin-resistant diabetes models) DOI: DOI

-• “The effect of berberine supplementation on obesity parameters, inflammation and liver function enzymes: A systematic review and meta-analysis of randomized controlled trials” (Meta-analysis of clinical trials indicating that berberine supplementation leads to modest weight loss as well as a significant reduction in BMI and waist circumference) DOI: DOI
+• “The effect of berberine supplementation on obesity parameters, inflammation and liver function enzymes: A systematic review and meta-analysis of randomized controlled trials” (Meta-analysis of clinical trials indicating that berberine supplementation leads to modest weight loss and significant reductions in BMI and waist circumference) DOI: DOI

-• “The effects of berberine supplementation on cardiovascular risk factors in adults: A systematic review and dose-response meta-analysis” (2022 systematic review concluding that a dose ≥1 g/day for at least 8 weeks is associated with significant weight and BMI reduction) DOI: DOI
+• “The effects of berberine supplementation on cardiovascular risk factors in adults: A systematic review and dose-response meta-analysis” (Systematic review from 2022 concluding that a dose ≥1 g/day for at least 8 weeks is associated with significant weight and BMI reduction) DOI: DOI

-• “Metabolic effect of berberine–silymarin association: A meta‐analysis of randomized, double‐blind, placebo‐controlled clinical trials” (Meta-analysis showing that a combination of berberine with silymarin significantly improves metabolic parameters compared to placebo) DOI: DOI
+• “Metabolic effect of berberine–silymarin association: A meta‐analysis of randomized, double‐blind, placebo‐controlled clinical trials” (Meta-analysis showing that a berberine-silymarin combination significantly improves metabolic parameters compared to placebo) DOI: DOI

 • “Preliminary study about the possible glycemic clinical advantage in using a fixed combination of Berberis aristata and Silybum marianum standardized extracts versus only Berberis aristata in patients with type 2 diabetes” (Pilot clinical trial indicating that adding silymarin to berberine further improves glycemic control compared to berberine alone) DOI: DOI